Benchmarking foundation potentials against quantum chemistry methods for predicting molecular redox potentials: Discussion

-However, although MACE-OMol performs well for PCET redox potentials on neutral molecules or with ionic functional groups, its performance on ET-derived ions is less satisfactory.
-As demonstrated in Table \ref{tab:lewis} and Table \ref{tab:et_jacs}, predictions of \ce{1e-} ET energies are acceptable, with a MAE of around 0.1 V. We calculated the Hessian matrix for the MACE-OMol-optimized geometry using both the FP and DFT ($\omega$B97M-V).
-The difference is shown in Figure~\ref{fig:hess}a, where the MACE-OMol result is nearly identical to that provided by DFT.
-Therefore, the DFT can be directly used to refine the single-electron energies to achieve a good agreement with the experimental redox potential.
-Despite a single-point DFT correction, MACE-OMol's predictions for the \ce{2e-} reduction of BNSN exhibit substantial deviations from experimental data, with an error of 0.237 V for the resulting \ce{BNSN^2-} species.
-We found that the Hessian matrices reveal significant discrepancies between DFT and MACE-OMol FP (Figure \ref{fig:hess}b), indicating that the optimized conformation deviates from the ground state.
+However, their performance on ET-derived ions reveals a differential in intrinsic accuracy.
+UMA-s demonstrates superior performance for \ce{1e-} ET compared to MACE-OMol (Table~\ref{tab:lewis} and Table~\ref{tab:et_jacs}).
+The DFT single-point correction is essential to mitigate MACE-OMol's higher intrinsic energy error, reducing its \ce{1e-} ET MAE substantially.
+We calculated the Hessian matrix for the FP-optimized geometry using both the FP and DFT ($\omega$B97M-V).
+The difference is shown in Figure~\ref{fig:hess}a, where the FP results are nearly identical to those provided by DFT.
+Therefore, the DFT can be used directly to refine the single-electron energies to achieve good agreement with the experimental redox potential.
+Despite the effectiveness of the hybrid workflow for \ce{1e-} ET, both FPs struggle significantly with \ce{2e-} ET processes.
+For instance, the predictions of MACE-OMol and UMA-s for the \ce{2e-} reduction of BNSN exhibit substantial deviations from experimental data, with the errors of 0.237 V and 0.195 V for the resulting \ce{BNSN^2-} species, respectively.

+We found that the Hessian matrices reveal significant discrepancies between DFT and FPs (Figure \ref{fig:hess}b), indicating that the optimized conformation deviates from the ground state.
 This discrepancy arises from a failure mode analogous to ``hallucination", a known challenge for large ML models trained with supervised learning \cite{kalai_why_2025}.
 Such models can produce physically unreliable or nonsensical predictions when operating on out-of-distribution data.
-This problem is particularly characteristic of architectures where discrete chemical states (e.g., charge and spin) are embedded as one-hot encoded features.
+This problem is particularly characteristic of architectures that embed discrete chemical states (e.g., charge and spin) as one-hot-encoded features.
 The model's ability to accurately interpret these features relies entirely on extensive supervision from the training data \cite{yuan_foundation_2025}.
-Therefore, while the OMol25 dataset includes a variety of charge and spin states \cite{levine_omol25_2025}, the significant errors in predicting energies for dianions in \ce{2e-} ET processes reveal a crucial gap in its training.
+Therefore, while the OMol25 dataset includes a variety of charge and spin states, the construction of its relevant electrolyte subset intentionally focused on sampling systems involving only the gain or loss of a single electron \cite{levine_omol25_2025}, resulting in the significant errors in predicting energies for dianions in \ce{2e-}.
 This underscores the model's limited transferability to underrepresented chemical environments and confirms that a final DFT correction is essential for achieving reliable predictions.